MS-DOS: End-of-life

 In contrast to the Windows 9x series, the Windows NT-derived 32-bit operating systems (Windows NT, 2000, XP and newer), developed alongside the 9x series, do not contain MS-DOS compatibility as a core component of the operating system nor do they rely on it for bootstrapping, as NT was not with the level of support for legacy MS-DOS and Win16 apps that Windows 9x was, but does provide limited DOS emulation called NTVDM (NT Virtual DOS Machine) to run DOS applications and provide DOS-like command prompt windows.
 64-bit versions of Windows NT prior to Windows 11 (and Windows Server 2008 R2 by extension) do not provide DOS emulation and cannot run DOS applications natively.
 Windows XP onwards contains a copy of the Windows Me boot disk, stripped down to bootstrap only.
 This is accessible only by formatting a floppy as an "MS-DOS startup disk".
 Files like the driver for the CD-ROM support were deleted from the Windows Me bootdisk and the startup files (AUTOEXEC.BAT and CONFIG.SYS) no longer had content.
 This modified disk was the base for creating the MS-DOS image for Windows XP.
 Some of the deleted files can be recovered with an undelete tool.
-When booting up an MS-DOS startup disk made with the format tool from Windows XP onwards, the version number and the VER internal command reports as "Windows Millennium" and "5.1", respectively, and not as "MS-DOS 8.0" (which was used as the base for Windows Me but never released as a stand-alone product), though the API still says Version 8.0.
+When booting up an MS-DOS startup disk made with the format tool from Windows XP onwards, the version number and the VER internal command reports as "Windows Millennium" and "5.1" (as opposed to "4.90.3000" in Windows Me), respectively, and not as "MS-DOS 8.0" (which was used as the base for Windows Me but never released as a stand-alone product), though the API still says Version 8.0.